KungumapriyaaMKP/InfosysSpringboard/README.md

 KUNGUMAPRIYAA : CAN U REUPLOAD THE UPDATE ONE NAMING IT AS FINAL the streamlit is under process, im doing it , what abt the ppt?????

+SHA: guys uploaded the ppt.
+Its named milestone4.pdf.
+Go through it please.